 Frequently Asked Questions

-We care for children and youth from infancy through age 21.
-The majority of children we serve are survivors of abuse and/or neglect.
+We care for youth from infancy through age 21.
+The majority of youth we serve are survivors of abuse and/or neglect.
 Some children we serve may have emotional and/or physical disabilities, social and/or behavioral challenges, experienced challenges at school, and/or have developmental delays.
 We also serve sibling groups, pregnant teens, and/or young mothers.
 We often need homes for youth transitioning out of one of HopeTree’s residential settings.

 What are the criteria to become a foster parent?